2021 RACE CANCELLED

 Wildland 52 Trail Races

-September 12, 2020 we will host the third annual Wildland 52k Ultramarathon in Jemez Springs, NM.
+September 11, 2021 we will host the fourth annual Wildland 52k Ultramarathon in Jemez Springs, NM.

 In the event the race is cancelled, you may transfer your entry fee to next year or donate your entry fee to the Eric Marsh Foundation to support Wildland Firefighters.